 - Official transcripts from an accredited institution showing completion of a baccalaureate degree or higher, with a Grade Point Average of 3.0 or higher on a 4.0 scale (upper division)

-- International Students must Submit a total score of 80 on the iBT TOEFL or a 6.5 overall on the IELTS
+- International students must submit a total score of 550 on the PBT TOEFL, or 213 on the CBT TOEFL, or 80 on the iBT TOEFL, or 6.5 overall on the IELTS test.

 The application for admission and all related documents should be sent to:

 - Florida International University